xyzcoder/xyzcoder.github.io/_posts/2019-02-26-getting-started-with-kafka-and-c.md

 ---

 Hi,
-In this post we will see how to get started with Apache Kafka and C#.
+In this post we will see how to get started with Apache Kafka C#.
 In this article I'll be using Kafka as Message Broker.
 So basically I'll have 2 different systems.
 One is Producer and the Other is Consumer.
 Basically a producer pushes message to Kafka Queue as a topic and it is consumed by my consumer.

 <br/>
 Here I'll basically focus on Installation and a sample C# console applications.
 One acts as a consumer and the other as a Producer.